 Hot Publication - Sweet & Colleagues

-Matthew L. MacDonald, MD, PhD, Jason Newman, PhD, David A. Lewis, MD, and Robert A. Sweet, MD (Department of Psychiatry, University of Pittsburgh School of Medicine)
+Micah A. Shelton, BA, Jason T. Newman, PhD, Ken N. Fish, PhD, Matthew L. MacDonald, PhD, Caitlin E. Moyer, PhD, James V DiBitetto, BA, David A. Lewis, MD and Robert A. Sweet, MD (Department of Psychiatry, University of Pittsburgh)

-Nathan Yates, PhD (Department of Cell Biology, University of Pittsburgh)
+Hong Gu, MS and Allan R. Sampson, PhD (Department of Statistics, University of Pittsburgh)

-Peter Penzes, PhD (Feinberg School of Medicine, Northwestern University)
+Peter Penzes, PhD (Departments of Physiology, Psychiatry and Behavioral Sciences, Northwestern University)